blueburncz/BBMOD/README.md

 ![Zombie demo](screenshots/ZombieDemo.png)
 *[Zombie demo](https://github.com/blueburncz/BBMOD-Zombie-Demo)*

+## Documentation, tutorials, samples and help

+An online documentation for the latest release of BBMOD is always available at https://blueburn.cz/bbmod/docs/3.
+Tutorials for BBMOD can be found on its homepage at https://blueburn.cz/bbmod/tutorials and sample projects at https://blueburn.cz/bbmod/samples.
+If you need any additional help, you can join our [Discord server](https://discord.gg/ep2BGPm).

 ## Support the development
 Support us in developing BBMOD, get priority assistance and more of our amazing tools as a reward!
 [Become our Patron](https://www.patreon.com/blueburn).